syl20bnr/spacemacs/README.md

 `Spacemacs` is a user-friendly and well-documented Emacs Advanced kit.

-`Advanced` means here that it heavily and happily perform non-trivial tweaks and customization in order to make it easy to use and unique.
+`Advanced` means here that it heavily and happily performs non-trivial tweaks and customization in order to make itself easy to use and unique.

 `Advanced` does not mean that you have to be an advanced Emacs user, beginners are welcome and encouraged to use `Spacemacs` since it provides a simple